 The remainder of the control information, up to the maximum size specified by data_size in the ORB that references the control information buffer, shall consist of zero or more parameters identified by a parameter ID (see Table 1).
 Relative to the start of the buffer, each parameter shall be quadlet-aligned and occupy an integral number of quadlets.
 The first parameter shall start in the second quadlet of control information and subsequent parameters, if any, shall immediately follow the preceding parameter.
 The order in which parameters appear is unimportant.
+Either the parameters shall completely fill the control information or they shall be followed by a zero quadlet.
+The direction of data transfer determines the length of the control information.
+When the direction bit in the control ORB is zero, data size shall specify the amount of control information otherwise its length shall be derived from data_size and residual.
 Any quadlets that follow the last parameter, up to the end of the control information, shall be cleared to zero.